top of page

 ACCOMMODATIONS AT CHIHONI

-At Chihoni you will stay in the house with the Lofstroms.
+We are building a very large guest house/hostel at Chihoni.
+Paula and David will be there.
 You will be in a bed that has a mosquito net on it.
-There are bunk beds and small full-size beds.
-In each of the guest rooms at the Lofstrom house/hostel there is a double bed and either two singles or a bunk bed.
+There are bunk beds and full sized beds.
+In each of the guest rooms at the Lofstrom house/hostel there is a double bed and either two singles or a bunk bed and bathrooms with showers, sinks, and toilets.

 WHEN YOU CAN COME TO CHIHONI